karm435/karmaacademy.github.io/README.md

-# website for Landlords Co app
+# website for Paperless app

-This repo contains the contents of the Landlords Co app.
+This repo contains the contents of the Paperless app.